Interview with Leon-Gerard Vandenberg, CTO, Solara

 That’s quite a good starting line!
-My background is defense – I dealt with diesel money 20 years ago for the US Department of Navy and of course when Bitcoin came along I kind of looked at it and I thought that’s interesting – then I really got in at around 2012-2013 at about 12 dollars.
-We did containerized mining in a factory in Shenzhen and we were trying to find our way to do that.
-We burnt a lot of electrons trying to win blocks and at the end of the day, we found we had picked the wrong chip and it was a throw-away!
+My background is defense – I dealt with digital money 20 years ago for the US Department of Navy and of course when Bitcoin came along I kind of looked at it, and I thought that’s interesting – then I really got in at around 2012-2013 at about 12 dollars.
+We did containerized mining in a factory in Shenzhen, and we were trying to find our way to do that.
+We burnt a lot of electrons trying to win blocks, and at the end of the day, we found we had picked the wrong chip, and it was a throw-away!
 So this is a hard lesson of capital spent on a minimal amount of block rewards.
-We got some capital back for our customer but I always have this itch in the back of my head about how can we use blockchain math and not have to burn the electrons.
+We got some capital back for our customers, but I always have this itch in the back of my head about how we could use blockchain math and not have to burn the electrons.
 I’m a fan of proof of work – especially the Bitcoin variety, it’s really trusted and it’s quite a unique protocol.

-Every asset can accumulate perfectly using blockchain math to accumulate those and there are some new crypto proofs that are additive proofs, that let us take interval data from one minute to five minutes and make just one proof of that.
-With the accumulation of some of the new thought processes in the marketplace with blockchains such as Chia, we thought we could do a crypto proof that’s directly powered by the sun and we don’t have to burn so much, just a few millivolts per panel in order to do this.
-And it really provides this utility of tracking the panel and providing this property rights services.
-That’s really how we got into it we thought that we can bring this brand-new kernel of value by bringing crypto proofs right to the point of generation.
+Every asset can accumulate perfectly using blockchain math to accumulate those, and there are some new crypto proofs that are additive, that let us take interval data from one minute to five minutes and make just one record of that.
+With the accumulation of some of the new thought processes in the marketplace with blockchains such as Chia, we thought we could do a crypto proof that’s directly powered by the sun, and we don’t have to burn so much; just a few millivolts per panel in order to do this.
+And it really provides this utility of tracking the panel and providing these property rights services.
+That’s really how we got into it.
+We thought that we could bring this brand-new kernel of value by bringing crypto proofs right to the point of generation.

 Great!
 That’s something very different than what I’ve seen in this area at the moment.